Cooking With Denatured Alcohol

 What else can be used as fuel?

 Pure methanol will also work in an alcohol stove.
-Methyl alcohol is also sold in hardware and paint stores as 'wood alcohol' and is the main ingredient in some automotive gas line de-icers such as HEET.
-In a pinch, HEET can be found in many gas stations, convenience stores, and auto-parts stores if denatured alcohol isn't readily available.
+Methyl alcohol is also sold in hardware and paint stores as ‘wood alcohol’ and is the main ingredient in some automotive gas line de-icers such as HEET.
+In a pinch, HEET can be found in many gas stations, convenience stores, and auto-parts stores if denatured alcohol isn’t readily available.
 HEET comes in two versions: yellow and red—make sure to get the yellow.
-Neither burn as well as denatured alcohol, but the red HEET creates an enormous amount of soot.
-The red HEET will heat your food, but you'd probably end up wishing you didn't use your stove at all.
+Yellow is methanol alcohol while red is isopropyl alcohol, and the red HEET creates an enormous amount of soot that’s just awful to clean up.
+The red HEET will heat your food, but you’d probably end up wishing you didn’t use your stove at all.

 What can I use for fuel outside of the United States?